Achronite/node-red-contrib-energenie-ener314rt/README.md

 |---|---|
 0.1.0|Initial Release
 0.2.0|Full NPM & node-red catalogue release
 0.3.0|Switched to use node.js Native API (N-API) for calling C functions.
-Added new node to support MiHome Radiator Valve, but please take into account the 200ms window for receiving commands, which could mean that the valve may not respond to messages immediately (see [issue](https://github.com/Achronite/node-red-contrib-energenie-ener314rt/issues/4)).
+Added new node to support MiHome Radiator Valve, but please take into account the 200ms window for receiving commands, which means that the valve may not respond to messages immediately (see [issue](https://github.com/Achronite/node-red-contrib-energenie-ener314rt/issues/4)).

 ## Built With